 There are multiple causes of both acute and chronic paronychia.
 The underlying cause of each is bacteria, Candida yeast, or a combination of the two agents.

-A bacterial agent that’s introduced to the area around the nail by some type of trauma typically causes an acute infection.
-This can be from biting your nails or hangnails, being punctured by manicurist tools, pushing down your cuticles too aggressively, and other similar types of injuries.
+A bacterial agent that’s introduced to the area around your nail by some type of trauma typically causes an acute infection.
+This can be from biting or picking at your nails or hangnails, being punctured by manicurist tools, pushing down your cuticles too aggressively, and other similar types of injuries.

-The underlying agent of infection in chronic paronychia is most commonly Candida yeast, but it can also be a bacteria.
+The underlying agent of infection in chronic paronychia is most commonly Candida yeast, but it can also be bacteria.
 Because yeasts grow well in moist environments, this infection is often caused by having your feet or hands in water too much of the time.
 Chronic inflammation also plays a role.

-Your doctor may send a sample of the tissue from your infection to a lab if treatment doesn’t seem to be helping.
+Your doctor may send a sample of pus from your infection to a lab if treatment doesn’t seem to be helping.
 This will determine the exact infecting agent and will allow your doctor to prescribe the best treatment.

 Chronic paronychia is more difficult to treat.
 You’ll need to see your doctor because home treatment isn’t likely to work.
 Your doctor will probably prescribe an antifungal medication and advise you to keep the area dry.
 In severe cases, you may need surgery to remove part of your nail.
 Other topical treatments that block inflammation may also be used.

-To prevent a chronic infection, you can avoid exposure to water and wet environments and keep your hands and feet as dry as possible.
+To prevent a chronic infection, you should avoid excessive exposure to water and wet environments and keep your hands and feet as dry as possible.

 The outlook is good if you have a mild case of acute paronychia.
 You can treat it successfully, and it’s unlikely to return.
 If you let it go untreated for too long, the outlook is still good if you get medical treatment.

 Chronic infection is likely to last for weeks or months.
 This can often be more difficult to manage.
 So early treatment is important.